jestjs/jest/website/versioned_docs/version-25.x/CLI.md

 :::note

-i If configuration files are found in the specified paths, _all_ projects specified within those configuration files will be run.
+If configuration files are found in the specified paths, _all_ projects specified within those configuration files will be run.

 :::